Protect Your Kidneys from Stones by Eating a Healthy Diet

 Give preference to the foods that inhibit the formation of bladder stones, such as citrus fruit, cauliflower, berries, fish rich in omega-3 fatty acids, grapes, pineapples and other fruit, legumes, egg whites, whole grains, olive oil, lean turkey, foods rich in fiber and more.

-Arugula deserves a special mentioning.
+Arugula deserves a special mention.
 It easily fits into a renal diet being a nutrient-dense superfood.
 It’s low in potassium which makes it a great choice both for urinary and women’s health.
 The nitrates contained in arugula help significantly lower blood pressure—an immense benefit for people with kidney stones.

 Plenty of water